Tignes Piste Map

 Tignes hosts two snow parks - The Nissan Gliss'Park and the Swatch Snowpark.

 The Nissan Gliss'Park is located near Tignes Le Lac and is accessible either by the Millonex drag lift or by the Palafour chair lift.
 This park is reserved for freestylers who are still learning their tricks.
 It includes a mini boardercross, an obstacle course, a parallel slalom, whoop gap, and a jump and rail area.

 The larger Swatch Snowpark is located beneath the Col du Palet and Grattalau lifts and is directly accessible from the latter.
 The park is divided into colour-coded levels with green, blue, and red zones to help riders find modules best suited to their skills.
 In 2011, the green zone included three tables and four hoops.
-The blue area included seven rails, three tables, and a Swatch mogul with table.
+The blue area included seven rails, three tables, and a Swatch mogul with a table.
 The red area offered one rail and three tables.